dsouths/happydentalapp/README.md

 I used the GoBarber app by LarisaLG as a basis & inspiration for my code, which was based on Gobarber template from the Figma Community site.
 I built on this code and added a custom model to select preferred dentist from a choice of three, have a default dentist, Dr Goodteeth, & added some other functionality like not allowing a double booking by two users & not allowing bookings for saturdays or sundays when the dental practice would be closed.

-I used the design as inspiration & modified it more to my taste & a more suitable styling for a dental booking app.
+I used the design of the GoBarber app as inspiration & modified it more to my taste & a more suitable styling for a dental booking app.

 The structure and the code of the project were based on two walkthroughs by the Code Institute, which I found invaluable: